Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: The RomulusC Simulation

 \subsection{The Romulus SMBH Model}

-The model for SMBHs and the AGN they generate in Romulus differs from standard implementations in several key ways.
-First, black holes seeding depends directly on gas particle properties, instead of the host halo mass, as is common in the literature.
-Second, accretion is tied to not only the gas bulk velocity near the black hole, but also its rotation, coupling the feedback to gas kinematics.
-Thirdly, the feedback model is minimal, without prescribing a mass or accretion rate dependence to the feedback mode.
-The AGN model is described in further detail in \citet{Tremmel2017}, so we only provide a brief overview here to highlight the aspects relevant to the AGN-merger connection and impacts on core gas properties.
+The model for SMBHs and the AGN they generate in {\sc RomulusC} differs from standard implementations in several key ways.
+First, black holes are seeded based on gas particle properties, rather than the host halo mass, as is common in the literature.
+Second, accretion onto SMBHs accounts for the presence of rotationally supported gas nearby the black hole.
+Third, the feedback model avoids prescribing a mass or accretion rate dependence to the feedback mode and instead only includes a simple model for thermal feedback which, thanks to the resolution and implementation of the model, naturally results in large-scale outflows that can quench star formation in massive galaxies \citep{Pontzen2017, Tremmel2019}.
+The SMBH model is described in further detail in \citet{Tremmel2017}, so we only provide a brief overview here to highlight the aspects relevant to the AGN-merger connection and impacts on core gas properties.